 - Color palette: Similar to fonts, choose a primary and secondary color and stick to them.

 It’s tempting to post content on the fly.
 But having a proper social media calendar and plan will ensure you aren’t posting off-brand content or scrambling to find content to post.
 Utilizing a social media calendar helps keep your law firm on track with its social media marketing goals.
 A content calendar also helps ensure you’re posting content regularly and that your content syncs with existing workflows of law firm staff who work collaboratively to bring your firm’s social media to life.

-To build awareness, we recommend creating 2-3 Facebook posts per week.
-Furthermore, ensure that at least one of these posts is original content—like a blog post, an answer to a common client question, or promoting your firm’s services.
+To build awareness, we recommend creating two to three Facebook posts per week.
+Furthermore, ensure that at least one of these posts is original content—like a blog post, an answer to a common client question, or an advertisement for your firm’s services.

 Set goals and track results